Director: Sunhil Sippy

 Cast: Sonakshi Sinha, Purab Kohli, Kanan Gill, Manish Chaudhary

 Noor Roy Choudhary (played by Sonakshi Sinha) is a geeky journalist living in suburban Mumbai.
-Her weight and hangover are her constant companion apart from Zara (Shibani Dandekar) and Saad (Kanan Gill), her childhood buddies.
-She works in an agency which does stories on 'worthless' subjects such as man walking on hands, a woman who always wear helmets, etc and adding to her woes, she is paid peanuts.
-She aspires doing serious and meaningful journalism and also want to have a love life.
+Her weight and hangover are her constant companion apart from Zara (Shibani Dandekar) and Saad (Kanan Gill) who are her childhood buddies.
+She works in an agency which does stories on 'worthless' subjects such as man walking on hands, a woman who always wear helmets, etc and she is paid peanuts.
+Apart from doing serious and meaningful journalism, she also aspires to have a love life.
 Amid all this chaos, Noor stumbles upon a kidney-harvesting racket.
-How does the incident impact her life and how she exposes it, forms the story.
+How does the incident impact her life and how she exposes it forms the story.

 Sunhil Sippy's directorial is an adaptation of Pakistani author Saba Imtiaz's novel 'Karachi, You're Killing Me!'.
 Shifting the location, the director has woven the misadventures of a journalist around the port city.
 The movie begins with the wordy voiceover, portraying Noor's character.
 Too much time is consumed to establish the protagonist.
 Since the beginning, movie fails to keep you hooked.
 The pace is slow and seems to be running without any direction.

 There is nothing new in 'Noor'.
-A novice journalist aiming to be next 'Barkha' of media industry, no man in life, loyal friends and banter among them- all these we have seen before.
+A novice journalist aiming to be next 'Barkha' of media industry, no man in life, loyal friends and banter among them- these all we have seen before.
 Couple of things that you encounter frequently in 'Noor' are liquor, Haldiram' snacks and long shots of Mumbai.
-Depiction of a journalist is cliched and even the newsroom is so silent!
+The depiction of journalist is cliched and the newsroom is so silent!
 How's that possible?